Category: Place Related

 The glassware in use here, a relic of domestic, essentially female home-making, are from times when decorative cast glass was mass-produced as an affordable alternative to cut glass.

 Put together for installing inside the cottage at Ever Garden.
-They have been made partly in response to the prior use of concrete for the floors and wall renderings - its use dating from 1900 on.
+They have been made in response to the prior use there of concrete for the floors and wall renderings - its use dating from 1900 on.
 Concrete is inappropriate from a conservation point of view as it does not allow the walls or floor to breathe, causing the chalk stone behind to breakdown.